Shoulder SLAP Lesion

 - Intraarticular injections.

-Surgical technique is selected based on the type of SLAP tear as mentioned in the table above.
+Surgical technique SLAP repair is selected based on the type of the tear as mentioned in the table above.

 If concomitant rotator cuff tear presents, recent studies have found no advantage to repairing SLAP at time of rotator cuff repair as it may result in increased rate of shoulder stiffness if SLAP tears is repaired.